ricrogz/lxScrabble/README.md

 # Potential future improvements

-* Require to mention bot's nick to quit.
 * Mute/redirect output to a log file.
 * Implementation of a "!help" command to show remote commands.
 * Improved score tracking functionality, plus usage of a SQLite database to track scores.